FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Evaluation

 \subsection{Impact of Different Resource Availability}

-We lastly evaluate the performance of \FP on the Alibaba Cloud to understand the potential impact of different resource availability.
-The major difference between AWS and Alibaba cloud is that the bandwidth of Alibaba Cloud storage OSS~\cite{ali_oss}, has a limit of 10Gb/s.
-The same bandwidth limit is with the VM instsance used by the \Hybrid baseline.
-We study how the same bandwidth bottleneck effect the performance of these methods.
-Due to the space limitation, we only display the results of training \emph{ResNet101} and \emph{AmoebaNet-D36} with global \bs 64 and 256 in Fig.~\ref{fig:ali_perf}.
+We evaluate the performance of \FP on the Alibaba Cloud to understand the potential impact of different resource availability.
+The major difference between AWS and Alibaba cloud is that the bandwidth of Alibaba Cloud storage OSS~\cite{ali_oss} has a total limit of 10Gb/s.
+The same bandwidth limit exists for the VM server used by the \Hybrid baseline.
+We study how the same bandwidth bottleneck affects the performance of these methods.
+Due to the space limit, we only show the results of training \emph{ResNet101} and \emph{AmoebaNet-D36} with global \bs 64 and 256 in Fig.~\ref{fig:ali_perf}.
 Overall, we find that \FP demonstrates similar benefits in Alibaba Cloud to AWS: comparable performance or small improvement on small-sized models and better performance in both training speed and cost as the model size and global \bs increase, with up to \textbf{1.8X} speedup and \textbf{49\%} cost reduction compared with the best-performing baseline \Hybrid.
-Such performance benefits are attributed to the key designs of \FP, including the use of model partition technique, efficient scatter-reduce design, and the co-optimization of partition and resource allocation policy; \FP can greatly reduce the communication burden in training and thus alleviate the effect of the limited bandwidth.
+Note that the best baseline differs from AWS Lambda, as Alibaba cloud functions achieve higher throughput communicating with VM than with the object storage as we observe.
+This result shows that \FP can alleviate the effect of the limited bandwidth.

-Other platforms~\cite{azure_cloud} may have similar limit on the storage bandwidth, e.g. Azure Storage has a total limit of 25Gb/s~\cite{azure_storage}.
-Such bandwidth bottleneck may limit the ability of \FP to scale out, and \FP may eventual be outperformed by \Hybrid as the bandwidth of \Hybrid can be increased by scaling up the parameter server.
-One solution for this is to use VM-based storage design, like Pocket~\cite{pocket}, and the bandwidth can be increased the same way as \Hybrid.
-In such case we expect \FP to achieve better performance than \Hybrid, as the evaluation has demonstrated the performance benefits of \FP with the same available bandwidth.
+Other platforms~\cite{azure_cloud} may have similar limits on the storage-side bandwidth, e.g., Azure Storage has a total limit of 25Gb/s~\cite{azure_storage}.
+Such storage-side bandwidth bottleneck may limit the ability of \FP to scale out, and \FP may eventually be outperformed by \Hybrid as the bandwidth of the latter can be increased by scaling up the parameter server.
+One solution for this is to use a VM-based storage design, like Pocket~\cite{pocket}, and the total bandwidth can be increased the same way as \Hybrid.
+In this case, we expect \FP to achieve better performance than \Hybrid, as the evaluation has demonstrated the performance benefits of \FP under the same bandwidth.
 Extending \FP to VM-based storage and further comparing to the \Hybrid design is left as future work.